 We didn’t find any dead pixels nor excess backlight bleeding and IPS glow on our unit, and although the brightness uniformity could be a bit better, it’s more than acceptable.

-The LG 34WK95U has a response time speed of 5ms (GtG) which is enough to eliminate ghosting in the everyday use while gamers most likely won’t be interested in this monitor as 5120×2160 at 60Hz is more demanding than 3440×1440 at 120Hz.
+The LG 34WK95U has a response time speed of 5ms (GtG), which is enough to eliminate ghosting in everyday use, while gamers most likely won’t be interested in this monitor as 5120×2160 at 60Hz is more demanding than 3440×1440 at 120Hz.

 Further, the display is factory-calibrated and delivers impeccable color accuracy straight out of the box.

-You also get the On-Screen Control software which allows you to adjust most of the OSD-related settings in a desktop app rather than in the menu.
+You also get the On-Screen Control software, which allows you to adjust most of the OSD-related settings in a desktop app rather than on the menu.

 Design & Connectivity

-While connectivity options are abundant, there is a catch.
+While connectivity options are plenty, there is a catch.
 There are two HDMI 2.0 ports, but HDMI 2.0 will limit you to 3440×1440 resolution.

-Other ports include a headphones jack, an audio line-in for the 2x5W built-in speakers, and a dual-USB 3.0 hub.
+Other ports include a headphone jack, an audio line-in port for the 2x5W built-in speakers, and a dual-USB 3.0 hub.